Minga Port Protocol Specification

 Current design

 Tree-sitter parsing runs in a dedicated minga-parser Zig process, separate from the rendering frontend.
-The renderer process handles only render commands (0x10-0x1B plus GUI chrome 0x70-0x78).
-The parser process handles highlight commands (0x20-0x26) and sends highlight responses (0x30-0x3B).
+The rendering frontend handles the surviving render-transport commands (begin_frame, commit_frame, set_cursor_shape, set_title, set_window_bg, protocol_error) plus GUI chrome (0x70+).
+The parser process handles highlight commands (0x20-0x2F) and sends highlight responses (0x30-0x3D).
 Both use the same {:packet, 4} framing on their respective stdin/stdout pipes.
 The BEAM manages both Port processes, routing commands to the appropriate one.
+Zig is parser infrastructure only; the legacy Zig terminal renderer was removed in #2223.

-This separation means rendering frontends (Swift/Metal, GTK4, Zig/libvaxis) only need to implement render commands.
+This separation means rendering frontends (Swift/Metal, GTK4, Go/Bubble Tea) only need to implement render commands.
 Tree-sitter parsing is handled by the shared parser process regardless of which frontend is active.

 Capability Negotiation